Merkel faces challenge at home on fiscal pact

 "I cannot imagine that the pact would be approved without accompanying measures to support growth," he added, urging Merkel to clarify as soon as possible how parliament would vote on the fiscal compact.

-Both the SPD and the Greens have called for a European financial transactions tax which could be used to finance a stimulus program for the bloc.
+Both the SPD and the Greens have called for a European financial transactions tax which could be used to finance a stimulus programme for the bloc.

 EU finance ministers meet on March 13 in Brussels, offering an opportunity to discuss the European Commission's blueprint on such a tax which faces stiff opposition from London.